RobertShaw1/docs/3.6/smartjoins.md

-The SmartJoins optimization is currently triggered only for data selection queries, but not for any data-manipulation operations such as INSERT, UPDATE, REPLACE, REMOVE or UPSERT, neither traversals, subqueries or views.
+The SmartJoins optimization is currently triggered only for data selection queries, but not for any data-manipulation operations such as INSERT, UPDATE, REPLACE, REMOVE or UPSERT, neither traversals or subqueries.

-It will only be applied when joining two collections with an identical sharding setup.
-This requires the second collection to be created with its *distributeShardsLike* attribute pointing to the first collection.
+It will only be applied when joining collections or vies with an identical sharding setup.
+This requires all involved but one collection to be created with its *distributeShardsLike* attribute pointing to the collection that is the exception.
+All collections forming a view must be shared in the same way otherwise the view is not eligible.

 It is restricted to be used with simple shard key attributes (such as `_key`, `productId`), but not with nested attributes (e.g. `name.first`).
 There should be exactly one shard key attribute defined for each collection.

-Finally, the SmartJoins optimization requires that the collections are joined on their shard key attributes (or smartJoinAttribute) using an equality comparison.
+Finally, the SmartJoins optimization requires that the involved collections are joined on their shard key attributes (or smartJoinAttribute) using an equality comparison.